 - If you need ongoing medical care in the future to manage pain or symptoms of your injury

 What if I Can’t Afford a Lawyer?

-Minner Vines Moncus Injury Lawyers understands the financial strain you’re under because of your road defect car accident.
+Minner Vines Injury Lawyers, PLLC understands the financial strain you’re under because of your road defect car accident.
 Medical appointments are expensive, and you need to recover from your injury.